Friedemann Bach (film): Plot

 engagement to Johann Christoph Altnikol, the family gets a visit from a messenger of the Saxon Court.
 Johann Sebastian is asked to take part in a musical competition against French composer Louis Marchand.
 Johann Sebastian, however, does not want to let his Thomanerchor down and so, he sends Friedemann to Dresden.

 Friedemann wins the competition, as Louis Marchand takes flight during Friedemann's performance.
 Many aristocrats, among whom is Comtesse Antonia Kollowrat, come to Friedemann to be taught in music; Friedemann is ordered by the court to write a ballet.
 Friedemann and ballet dancer Mariella Fiorini fall in love with each other, which is also due to the influence of Count Graf von Brühl, who has an eye on Antonia.
 After the ballet is successful, Friedemann is to be appointed court composer.
 As Antonia criticizes the ballet, Friedemann recognizes that the court's superficiality does not go together with his artistic ambitions.
 Friedemann and Antonia fall in love with each other.
 Friedemann promises to find a new position and to get Antonia to join him; his father will surely help him.

 However, Johann Sebastian dies.
 So, Friedemann is confronted with a series of disappointments.
 Being demanded again and again to play music following his father's style, he finally passes, when applying in Braunschweig, one of his father's early compositions off as one of his own.
 The truth is discovered, Antonia and Christoph are unable to understand Friedemann, who is frustrated and responds that he no longer wants to be compared with his father Johann Sebastian but wants to be Wilhelm Friedemann Bach.

 Embittered, he joins a group of travelling actors who regard him to be as what he is.
 As Christoph comes after years to see him and tells him that Antonia had been waiting for him in Braunschweig, Friedemann wants to see her again.
 Antonia, however, has meanwhile married Count Heinrich von Brühl.
 When Friedemann's group gives a performance in Dresden, the Count arranges that Friedemann and Antonia meet.
 Although she is still willing to help him, Friedemann shows her his full embitterment; at the Count's behest, Friedemann has to leave Saxony.

-Desperately, Friedemann offers one of his father's compositions to a music trader.
-As one of the trader's client mocks Johann Sebastian Bach, Friedemann starts to argue with the client who hurts Friedemann with a rapier; shortly after, Friedemann dies.
+Desperately, Friedemann offers one of his father's compositions in a music store.
+After one of the trader's clients mocks his family, Friedemann confronts the client who stabs Friedemann with a rapier; Friedemann is taken home by his brother Carl Philipp Emanuel, where he dies.

-Historical inaccuracy

-Wilhelm Friedemann Bach did not die as young as shown in the film.